DavidPagels/retro-pico-switch/README.md

 - Programming involves plugging in a Micro USB cable while holding a button, dragging and dropping a file, and you're done!
 No more installing a Device Firmware Update (DFU) programmer, installing extra libraries, or shorting pins to get the device into a DFU mode.
 - The Pico only costs $4 instead of $10 for an off-brand, slower Arduino!

 Also, when playing through The Legend of Zelda: Ocarina of Time last year on the Arduino version, it was annoying not having a way to go to the Switch's Home screen using the N64 controller.
 Since I didn't rely on a library to handle N64 controller communication this time, I found out that there is a special 'Reset' bit that's set when L + R + Start are held at the same time.
 This project maps that input to the Home button on the Switch!

+## Update

+This project no longer only supports the N64 controller, but now supports Gamecube controllers too!
+I've created two button mappings for the Gamecube controller - a one-to-one mapping, and a mapping that makes the controls as close as possible to the original Super Mario Sunshine mappings.
+For example, the Switch port has dives mapped to Y, but this maps it back to B. Unfortunately, since the Switch doesn't support analog triggers, a light trigger press maps to ZL/ZR, and full trigger presses map to ZL/R button presses.
+The Z button on the Gamecube controller maps to L.

+Both N64 and Gamecube versions have L + R + Start mapped to the Switch home button.
+They also both have dynamic scaling on each axis of each analog joystick to account for reduced joystick range on old controllers.

 ## Setup